bediger4000/romannumerals/README.md

 For the input XIV, for instance, you should return 14.

+## Build and run

+This is a command line program in Go.

+    $ go build .
+    $ ./romannumerals XIV
+    XIV -> 14

 ## Analysis

 I implemented this as a state machine of sorts,